r043v/rdd/README.md

 know bugs ..

-not any, but i not made serious test :) there are no check test .. so, a bad dump file can maybe crash
+not any, but I did not make any serious tests :) there are no check tests .. so, a bad dump file can may crash

 -------------------------------------